saif-phy/Interactive-Kaledioscope/README.md

 HTML5 & CSS3

 📄 License
-This project is open source and available under the MIT License.
+This project is open source and available under the MPL-2.0 license.

 👤 Author
 Developed by saif